 Some of my missing synapses are returning, thank goodness.
-You see, I have a great training aid for trainer work but it hasn't occured to me to use until recently.
-Back in '04 I acquired this baby, a Hypoxico altitude generator to be used with an
+You see, I have a great training aid for trainer work but it hasn’t occured to me to use until recently.
+Back in ’04 I acquired this baby, a Hypoxico altitude generator to be used with an altitude tent.

-When you live at 6500 feet, an altitude tent's value add is dubious at best, but it is great to have in the winter's I'm in lower elevations.
+When you live at 6500 feet, an altitude tent’s value add is dubious at best, but it is great to have in the winter’s I’m in lower elevations.
 However, as altitude generators work, they must remove oxygen from the air in order to simulate altitude.
 That removed oxygen has to go somewhere, and in the case of this generator it comes out of an exhaust gas port on the front.
 The great Cog helped me figure out how to make use of this waste gas for training in hyperoxic conditions.
 It honestly isn’t something I’ve done much cause why ride the trainer when you live in Colorado…but now is a great time to experiement with these methods.

 How do I use it?
 The exhaust gas is 60% oxygen.
 I’ve hooked up a tube with nasal canula at the end, like you see folks using in the hospital, and wear it just like post-op 3 weeks ago.
 Using a pulse-oximeter, at this altitude I’ve determined it’s about impossible to get saturation levels below 90% using the canula, but without it I can easily drop them to the 70’s.